Most big-box gyms feature a cluster of machines arranged to provide members with a “circuit.”

 Circuits are a gym’s equivalent of a no-brainer, requiring you to move from machine to machine for a prescribed number of repetitions—over and over again, just like hamsters or mice might running through a plastic obstacle course.

 But you're not a mouse.
 You're a man.

 How it works

-This routine prioritizes abs by placing them first.
-From there, you’ll move on to a light circuit that will burn loads of calories.
+This routine consists of three circuits.
+The first prioritizes abs by placing them first.
+From there, you’ll move on to a light circuit that will burn loads of calories; you may repeat this circuit 3-5 times, depending on your comfort level.
 Finally, you’ll hit the main circuit, which builds strength and muscle.